inf380p/fall2021/_posts/vannyyeh/2021-12-09-vannyyeh-finalProject.md

 ![Flowchart](https://user-images.githubusercontent.com/70726508/145355501-bdbe5c97-73f5-4a39-a2ac-f46066eb5309.png)

 # Programming process
-The project had based on 2 main different components it, “CSV” and “API”.
+The project had based on 2 main different components it, “CSV” and “API” but there are also some other challenges that I have encountered.
 ### API
 The first challenge I faced was having the API settle up.
 It’s my first time to import a built-in function that hasn’t been covered in class before.
 After watching a couple of tutorials online, I quickly grabbed the concept of requesting the API.
 However, I kept looking for the API key until I realized that it should only be personal; everyone has its unique code.
+I am using the slimier idea of finding the ‘main’ column and ‘temp’ column, which matches those names, and it will return back the number.
+Because the value I got from openweathermap.com is Kelvin, so I used the formula to turn it into Fahrenheit and round it up to an integer.
+For example: `temp = round(((api_data['main']['temp'])- 273.15) * 9/5 + 32)`

 ### CSV & Dataset
-After moving on to the CSV part is the most challenging part for me because I want to group and split the data to catch specific rows from the CSV file.
+Moving on to the CSV part is the most challenging part for me because I want to group and split the data to catch specific rows from the CSV file.
 I built a data structure of a data dictionary.
 I will need to pull the data from a particular date range from the dictionary.
 I was struggling with how to group the datetime.
 My goal is to filter out the “time” of the column and set up a time range.
 I did a lot of research and tried `datetime`, `groupby` and rows, etc.
 The groupby function was not working when I tried `pd.groupby('2020-01-01' : '2020-01-31')`, I think it’s because that it couldn’t recognize it as an item.
 Therefore, I end up using `pd.to_datetime('2020-01-01') and pd.to_datetime('2020-01-31')`

+Besides, I am using `.loc` to get values on a data frame with an index that has integer labels. `.loc` is primarily labeled based on pandas.
+For example: `sum_lt_1 = records.loc[records.time <= ts1, :]['temperatureLow'].sum()`
+according to the datetime on the previous section, I am using it for setting the date range and then, I get the value of 'temperatureLow' from this time range.
+This function helps me to organize all the data from specific columns and a requested rows.

-After I created the dictionary, I used a loop to go through the data with the specific months that the user called.
+After I created the dictionary of months, I used a for loop to go through the data with the specific months that the user called.
+And the data of each specific month has already been organized by using pandas.
 The below codes show how I implement the dictionary and for loop to print out the data.

 ```
 #calling the function of the custom dictionary that ask Python to do the math!
 def get_monthly_weather():